Abortion Under Apartheid: Overview

-The book traces the struggle for abortion rights from the 1960s to the end of apartheid in South Africa.
+The book traces the struggle for abortion rights from the 1960s to the early 1990s (when apartheid in South Africa ended).
 It stresses the intersection of class and race in women's access to safe abortion services, emphasizes the lingering challenges, highlights the lack of a widespread feminist movement during this period and closely examines the impact of a 1972 case involving a medical abortionist named Dirk Crichton and an untrained abortionist named James Watts, contributed to the introduction of a restrictive abortion law.
 Klausen explores how the apartheid era, marked by extreme racism and oppression of women, influenced the perception and regulation of abortion.
 The book also explores clandestine abortion, reproductive injustice, white female sexuality, and the intersection of gender and the state during apartheid.

 The book sheds light on the overlooked aspect of Afrikaner nationalism's role in controlling women's sexuality during apartheid in South Africa.
 It explores the oppressive impact on women of all races, revealing their varied responses to illegal abortions and the racial disparities in options.
 There was a limited early involvement of feminist organizations in the abortion rights movement, starting in the 1970s.
 The highly restrictive Abortion and Sterilization Act of 1975 targeted white women, leading to abortion tourism, while Black women and girls were forced to turn to clandestine backstreet abortion providers until the newly elected African National Congress (ANC) greatly liberalized abortion law in 1996.

 The work contains interviews with significant historical actors including Derk Crichton and James Watts, who underwent legal trials in the early 1970s for their involvement in providing illegal abortions to white teenagers and young women.
 Additionally, the book provides the complete English text of the 1975 Abortion and Sterilization Act.

 Klausen stresses that despite progressive legislation in post-apartheid South Africa, challenges persist in ensuring safe and affordable abortion access—mainly due to stigma, resource constraints, and insufficient public health education.